Russia steps up attacks across Ukraine’s north, east, south

 Russia’s military campaign has been focusing on the eastern Donbas, but the new attacks hit areas in the north and south as well.
 Kharkiv, Ukraine’s second-largest city, has seen especially severe bombardments in recent days, with Ukrainian officials and local commanders voicing fears that a second full-scale Russian assault on the northern city may be looming.

+“Sometimes, information weapons can do more than regular weapons,” he said in his nightly video address to the nation.

+“It’s clear that no Russian missiles or artillery will be able to break our unity or lead us away from our path” toward a democratic, independent Ukraine,” he said.
+“And it is also clear that Ukrainian unity cannot be broken by lies or intimidation, fakes or conspiracy theories.”

-At least three civilians were killed and three more were injured Saturday in a pre-dawn Russian rocket strike on the northern Ukrainian city of Chuhuiv, which is close to Kharkiv and only 120 kilometers (75 miles) from the Russian border, a regional police chief said.
+In the Kharkiv region, at least three civilians were killed and three more were injured Saturday in a pre-dawn Russian strike on the city of Chuhuiv, which is only 120 kilometers (75 miles) from the Russian border, the police said.

-Serhiy Bolvinov, the deputy head of Kharkiv’s regional police force, said the rockets partly destroyed a two-story apartment building.
+“I was going to run and hide in the bathroom.
+I didn’t make it and that’s what saved me,” said Valentina Bushuyeva.
+Pointing up at her destroyed apartment, she said: “There’s the bathroom — explosion.
+Kitchen — half a room.
+And I survived because I stayed put.”

-In the neighboring Sumy region, one civilian was killed and at least seven more were injured after Russians opened mortar and artillery fire on three towns and villages not far from the Russian border, regional governor Dmytro Zhyvytsky said Saturday on Telegram.
+In the neighboring Sumy region, one civilian was killed and at least seven were injured after Russians opened mortar and artillery fire on three towns and villages not far from the Russian border, regional governor Dmytro Zhyvytsky said Saturday.

-She said her 35-year-old neighbor, killed while in her front yard, had evacuated earlier this year as authorities had requested but had returned home after being unable to support herself.
-Several homes on a quiet residential street were damaged, with doors and roofs torn up or ripped away.
+She said her 35-year-old neighbor, who was killed in her front yard, had evacuated earlier this year as authorities had requested but had returned home after being unable to support herself.
+Several homes on the quiet residential street were damaged, with doors and roofs ripped away.

 “We can rebuild but we can’t bring her back,” said another neighbor, Olha Rusanova.